 Abraham has always stated that he would happily return to Chelsea if he was to be given a chance.
 Although there was talk that he was debating a permanent switch to Wolverhampton Wanderers in January.
 He opted to remain on loan at Aston Villa until the summer, at least.

 The question is, does he have a future at Chelsea?
 Is there anything to these rumours?
 It is hard to tell really.
 Let’s be honest nobody even knows who will be the manager of Chelsea next season.
+You would probably get better odds on the best online casino than you would be guessing who would be in charge at Chelsea next season.

 They were recently placed under a transfer embargo which surely increases Abraham’s chances of making an impact there.
 He managed just 8 goals during his full season in the Premiership with Swansea last season.
 But has he matured and is he finally ready for the step up?